hairyone/TD5Tester/README.md

 * Much information refarding the data and TD5 tuning http://www.discotd5.com

-* A Python basec project with information on many of the TD5 PID requests https://github.com/EA2EGA/Ekaitza_Itzali
+* A Python based project with information on many of the TD5 PID requests https://github.com/EA2EGA/Ekaitza_Itzali